James Pond 3: Plot

 Following his defeat in RoboCod, the evil Dr. Maybe learns of the high quality cheese that lies on the Moon.
 Hiring a workforce of rats, Dr. Maybe begins mining the moon for cheese so he can conquer the global markets and fund his operations.
 In order to stop Dr. Maybe, James Pond, along with his new sidekick, Finnius Frog, journey to the Moon in order to put a stop to Dr. Maybe's mining operations.

 Unreleased ports

-A Master System version of this game was planned at one stage, but was cancelled for unknown reasons.

-An Atari Jaguar version was being developed by Millennium Interactive and planned to be published by Telegames but it never released due to the disappearance of the sub-contracted programmer of the port and its associated code after development began.
+An Atari Jaguar version was being developed by Millennium Interactive and planned to be published by Telegames.
+This version was never released due to the disappearance of the sub-contracted programmer of the port and its associated code after development began.

+The OCS/ECS Amiga version was cancelled as the levels were too large to fit within one megabyte of RAM.

 Reception

+Amiga reviews were mixed.
+Reviews praised the number and scale of the levels, but some expressed disappointment with black background and "fiddly" gameplay.

 In 1995, Total! ranked the game 99th on its Top 100 SNES Games writing: "This smooth platformer is big and challenging.
 The fluid gameplay gets repetitive after a bit though."